Getting started with the SwiftUI NavigationSplitView

 screen selected, it doesn’t highlight in the sidebar.
 Also, the NavigationLink

-items don’t render as buttons, but as plain text.
+items don’t render as buttons.

 The reason why this happens is one of the subtle NavigationSplitView